Phishing and Spoofing Identity Theft Schemes

 Smishing Identity Theft for Cell Phones

 Chances are, you have security software installed on your computer to protect your email against “phishing”— fraudulent messages that attempt to get you to reveal sensitive information such as account numbers and passwords.
-Unfortunately, these same scams come directly to your phone via a text message.
-“Smishing” is done over short message service (SMS), more commonly known as text messaging.
+Unfortunately, these same scams come directly to your phone via text.
+“Smishing” is done over short message service (SMS), or text messaging.

 Common Smishing Identity Theft Schemes